elastic/kibana/src/core/MIGRATION.md

 ## Browser-side plan of action

+It is generally a much greater challenge preparing legacy browser-side code for the new platform than it is server-side, and as such there are a few more steps.
+In general, the level of effort here is proportional to the extent to which a plugin is dependent on angular.js.

+To complicate matters further, a significant amount of the business logic in Kibana's client-side code exists inside the `ui/public` directory (aka ui modules), and all of that must be migrated as well.
+Unlike the server-side code where the order in which you migrated plugins was not particularly important, it's important that UI modules be addressed as soon as possible.

 ### Decouple UI modules from angular.js
 ### Move UI modules into plugins
 ### Introduce new plugin definition shim